digiltd/oh-rtd-test/Addon:-Jsr223-Script-Engine.md

         -cp $cp org.eclipse.equinox.launcher.Main $* \
         -console
 </code>
-- profit

 ## Scripts
-Each Script needs to be located in configurations/jsr_scripts with a correct script ending (".py", ".jy" for jython interpreter).
+Each Script needs to be located in configurations/scripts with a correct script ending (".py", ".jy" for jython interpreter).
 Each Script can contain multiple rules.

 ### Rule-Class
 Each rule is basically a class in the given scripting language.
 It needs to implement two functions: